 Are you a studio owner or YTT instructor?

 This course is available for your YTT program!
 Our robust coverage of the history & philosophy of Yoga can plug right into your curriculum, and is available at an affordable group rate.

 Our course is structured as a virtual 8-week series, with an official start date.
 On the first day of the course, you will receive access to the online learning platform and can begin the course.
 You simply log-in.

 We’ll work through one topic per week.
 Each topic is comprised of multiple, pre-recorded video lessons, inquiry questions and practices, as well as suggestions for further study.

-Course prompts will be emailed weekly, on Sundays, offering added discussion points for the class that just concluded as well as preparation for the next class.
+Course prompts will be emailed weekly, offering added discussion points for the class that just concluded as well as preparation for the next class.
 The course has 8 classes, so you will receive 8 of these emails, over 8 weeks time.